 Water is an essential natural resource.
-In its natural state, water may be unusable - dirty or in some cases salty.
-For these reasons, water has to go through a purification processes such as Reverse Osmosis to be safe to drink.
+In its natural state, water may be unusable – dirty or in some cases salty.
+For these reasons, dirty water has to go through a purification processes such as filtering to be safe to drink.

-Reverse Osmosis Systems ensure that you have clean and uncontaminated drinking water.
+Reverse Osmosis Water Filter Systems ensure that you have clean and uncontaminated drinking water.
 For a comparison of different units, see our Best Reverse Osmosis Filters page.

 Water is disinfected by most public water distribution authorities.
 Still, there is room for contamination when the water is in transit to your home.
 To ensure you are drinking 100% safe water, consider installing an RO system in your home.